 - Where to shop.
 Well, that’s what the hot sales pages are all about!
 And the widgets in the posts with home furnishings related to the point of the post.
 Those are scattered throughout this blog starting in about May 2017.

-- Scale of each item, in relation to the room and to each other.
+- The scale of each item, in relation to the room and each other.
 For instance.
 Are the heights of the chairs and sofa within an inch or two of each other?
 Certain chairs can be taller than a sofa if they are far into the room or such as wing chairs flanking a fireplace wall.

 - Can the furniture fit through the door?
 Don’t laugh.
 It happens.

-- If it’s going up or downstairs, you need to be exceedingly mindful if the piece can make it up or down.
+- If it’s going up or downstairs, you need to be exceedingly mindful of the piece that can make it up or down.
 The same goes for any very tight corners.
 If necessary, is there another way to access the space?
-There are companies that will take furniture apart and then install, once it’s in place.
+Some companies will take furniture apart and then install, once it’s in place.

 - Sourcing also includes things like window treatments and rugs.
 But, if money is a problem, I would stick with the basic things that you need.

-- In addition, sourcing includes selection of wall color and/or wallpaper.
+- In addition, sourcing includes a selection of wall colors and/or wallpaper.

 ***SUPER IMPORTANT*** especially when purchasing online.
 Try to get samples of the fabric and/or finishes.
 If that’s not possible, then try contacting the manufacturer.
 They usually have customer service reps who will be happy to assist you with this kind of information.
 While they may not have that information readily available, a good rep will get back to you within a day or two.

-However, there are some companies like Serena and Lily for instance who are dead-on with the colors.
+However, some companies like Serena and Lily, for instance, are dead-on with the colors.
 I’ve ordered from them numerous times and every time I got exactly what I expected.
 Oh, if only everyone had photography that good.
 BTW, just a coincidence, but all S&L lighting is on sale this weekend.

 Decorating Plan Step #9